BinarSkugga/gcp-jwt/README.md

 * cloudkms.cryptoKeyVersions.viewPublicKey

 ### Why not using GCP integrated auth ?
-Some projects necessitate more flexibility, I've also personally came across a case where a company didn't want Google to manage the authentication process.
-Whether or not this should be used in production is outside of the scope of this project.
+Some projects require more flexibility, I've also personally came across a case where a company didn't want Google to manage the authentication process.
+Whether or not this should be used in production is outside the scope of this project.

 ### Install
 **Using PIP :**